Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 If you’re talking about its construction, the NuMax floor nailer is of heavy-duty quality.
 This nailer is not only flexible but also strong and sturdy.

-In order to ensure reliability and toughness, a body made of die-cast aluminum and heat-treated steel has been built of different sections of this flooring nailer.
+In order to ensure reliability and toughness, a body made of die-cast aluminum and heat-treated steel has been built on different sections of this flooring nailer.
 Since it requires constant movement, it is prudent for the manufacturer to use aluminum as a body material, which makes it not only durable but also lightweight.

 So, yes.
 You don’t need much muscle strength to push the machine on the floorboards, just as it won’t harm the finished floors.